+• Cash match applied to a payment request that has funded the payment of an expense incurred by the applicant and paid for by the applicant during the contract period (after

+ROF).

-- Cash Match applied to a payment request that has funded the payment of an expense incurred by the applicant and paid for by the applicant during the contract period (after ROF). - Cash Match is being applied, at a minimum, in proportion to the NAHTF funding being requested for reimbursement under the same activity. - For example: If Match is 10% of an activities total budget amount; the match will be applied to at least 10% of each invoice in that activity until the entire match has been expended.
+- Cash match is being applied, at a minimum, in proportion to the NAHTF funding being requested for reimbursement under the same activity. - For example: If cash match is 10% of an activities total budget amount; the match will be applied to at least 10% of each invoice in that activity until the entire match has been expended.

-NAHTF awards cannot be used as match for any of the Department administered Federal or State-funded applications.
-Federal and State programs, including but not limited to, CDBG, HOME, CDBG-DR and any state-administered programs funded with American Rescue Plan Act (ARPA) cannot be used as matching funds for a NAHTF application.
+NAHTF awards cannot be used as cash match for any of the Department administered Federal or State-funded applications.
+Federal-administered and State-administered programs, including but not limited to, CDBG, HOME, CDBG-DR and any state-administered programs funded with American Rescue Plan Act (ARPA) cannot be used as matching funds for a NAHTF application.
 This restriction includes any Program Income from state-administered Federal programs.